Hyperbolic SRB measures and the leaf condition: The Leaf Condition

+To show that $p$ exists, we will use the generalized Ruelle's Perron-Frobenius Theorem for countable Markov shifts \cite{SarigNR}.
+This theorem is stated for irreducible (i.e. topologically transitive) countable Markov shifts. $\Sig_L$ is not necessarily irreducible.
+In this section we find an irreducible component of $\Sig_L$ where $\mu_{\underline{R}}\neq 0$.
+To do this we will use the following leaf condition:

-\text{ } \begin{definition} We say that {\em the leaf condition} is satisfied, if there exists an unstable leaf of maximal dimension which gives $\HWT_\chi$ a positive leaf volume.
-We say that the leaf condition is satisfied for a measurable set $A\in\mathcal{B}$, if there exists an unstable leaf of maximal dimension which gives $A$ a positive leaf volume. \end{definition} A notion of a similar ``leaf condition" was introduced earlier by Climenhaga, Dolgopyat, and Pesin in \cite{PesinVaughnDima}. \begin{definition}
+\begin{definition} We say that {\em the leaf condition} is satisfied, if there exists an unstable leaf of maximal dimension which gives $\HWT_\chi$ a positive leaf volume.
+We say that the leaf condition is satisfied for a measurable set $A\in\mathcal{B}$, if there exists an unstable leaf of maximal dimension which gives $A$ a positive leaf volume. \end{definition}